if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

 The ToggleRenderer method turns on or off the renderers of a given GameObject.
-It can also be provided with an optional model to ignore the render toggle of.
+It can also be provided with an optional GameObject to ignore the render toggle of.

 #### IsRendererVisible/2